rumca-js/RSS-Link-Database/2020/bookmarks_EN_entries.md

  - [https://nypost.com/2020/08/19/protesters-burn-government-building-during-riot-in-portland/](https://nypost.com/2020/08/19/protesters-burn-government-building-during-riot-in-portland/)
  - date published: 2020-08-19 14:32:19+00:00
  - user: rumpel
- - tags: ['blm', 'black lives matter']
+ - tags: ['black lives matter', 'defund the police', 'blm']

 ## Write Code as If You Had to Support It for the Rest of Your Life
  - [https://medium.com/oreillymedia/write-code-as-if-you-had-to-support-it-for-the-rest-of-your-life-a707d3442f1a](https://medium.com/oreillymedia/write-code-as-if-you-had-to-support-it-for-the-rest-of-your-life-a707d3442f1a)